danhalligan/ISLRv2-solutions-template/README.md

 ## tl;dr

-* Generate a new repository from this template.
+* [Generate a new repository from this template].
-* Fill in your answers in rmarkdown between the commented questions.
+* Fill in your answers in R Markdown between the commented questions.
-* Push to GitHub to build you [bookdown book of solutions].
+* Push your edits to build your [bookdown book of solutions].

+[Generate a new repository from this template]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template
 [bookdown book of solutions]: https://danhalligan.github.io/ISLRv2-solutions-template/

 ## Usage